On 23rd of April 2015, Mihai Șucan passed away due to metastatic

 cd(someWindowObject)

-the given global window object - you can get it from iframes using
+switch the JS evaluation scope to the given global window object - you can get it from

 iframeElement.contentWindow